 For instance, you can easily add a new business called "Personal" to keep track of your major expenses and warranty information.

-Each business is associated with a check box called SchedC for Schedule C. If you click this box, the business will be used when generating the Schedule C export database.
+Each business is associated with two check boxes respectively called SchedC for Schedule C and SchedE for Schedule E. If you click either box, the business will be used when generating the Schedule C or E export database respectively.

 For instance, if you use Business Log to record personal transactions for record keeping but that will not be used for taxes, simply uncheck that box.